scda/pageviews/README.md

 # **PREPARATIONS** #
-All programs are currently (February 2017) available for MacOS, Windows and GNU/Linux.
-I only provide the GNU/Linux commands in this file.
-Installation on other platforms can obviously deviate.
+All of the used software is currently (early 2017) available for MacOS, Windows and GNU/Linux and largely open source, meaning you should be able to download the sources and build them for your platform if there are no binaries available already.
 I recommend getting the latest official version at the projects' homepages.
-Versions installed via the system's package manager can obviously deviate.
+Versions installed via a system's package manager can obviously deviate.
 The software versions used during the creation of this project are indicated within the respective sections.

 ## Software Installation ##
 **Virtualbox**